3j9fkyahunqoxwqu/android-ads-blocker/README.md

 But some apps 'caching' there ads how to get rid of them?

-In this case you definitively need other apps because even you block xyz domain the ads are 'hardcoded' within the app which needs illegal manipulation of the apps (often called ad-free) or (if avlb.) you need to manually remove the cache from the app, but's depending on the method and how the ads are implemented.
+In this case you definitively need other apps because even you block xyz domain the ads are 'hardcoded' within the app which needs illegal manipulation of the apps (often called ad-free) or (if avlb.) you need to manually remove the cache from the app, but it's depending on the method and how the ads are implemented.

+Alternatives:
+* LuckyPatcher + Patched Google Play Store which proxy all connections (similar like AdGuard) but without VPN API

 What are your domain sources and researches?